renbud/SqlSyncHub/SqlSyncHub/Wiki.md

 generate alerts if something is wrong.

 Read the Monitoring Guide and develop a monitoring strategy.
-It should be possible to adapt the sample EmailAlert procedure to suit your requirements.
+It should be possible to adapt the sample _SqlSyncDemo.EmailAlert_ procedure to suit your requirements.

 Monitoring Guide